nikitastetskiy/portfolio/README.md

 > This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Important

+This project uses deprecated dependencies that are no longer updated.
+You need Node 14 to install the project or you can use Docker:

+    docker compose build

+    docker run --publish 8000:3000 portfolio-web

 ## Description

 This portfolio is based on a static website, it has been created with React and Boostrap.
 There are parts of the code like Animations and Github Projects that are not mine (they will be referenced below).